Hermosa Beach Planning Commission rejects ‘granny flats’ ordinance

 Since the legislative updates in Jan.
 2017, the city has received three applications for the units, one of which has been approved and two of which are pending, according to Planning Manager Kim Chafin.
 Commissioners said that they didn’t want to rush to recommend an inappropriate ordinance and wanted more public input, but also acknowledged the risk of leaving the default state framework in place for too long.

 “As this becomes part of the conversation, I have a feeling we’re going to be inundated with people trying to get in before we change the law,” said Commissioner Peter Hoffman.

 Hermosa previously limited accessory dwelling units to lots of greater than 8,000 square feet, substantially reducing the number of properties eligible to erect the units.
 That law, passed in 1992, was permitted because state law at the time allowed restrictions on ADUs if a city submitted findings that municipal infrastructure, such as schools and the sewer system, would be adversely affected by adding more units.
 The recent laws removed that qualification.

-Resident George Schmeltzer, a former City Council member who contributed to the 1992 law, was disappointed with the direction in state law.
+Resident George Schmeltzer, a former City Council member, was disappointed with the direction in state law.
 He said that it threatened decades of effort by the city to preserve its small, beach-town character.